-- Stage 1 Normal risk: those transactions the credit risk of which has not significantly increased since initial recognition.
-Impairment hedging shall be equal to the twelve-month expected credit losses.
-Interest revenue shall be calculated applying the effective interest rate to the gross carrying amount of the transaction. - Stage 2 Normal risk under special surveillance: those transactions the credit risk of which has significantly increased since initial recognition, but without default.
+- Stage 1 Normal risk: those transactions

+the credit risk of which has not significantly

+increased since initial recognition.

+Impairment hedging shall be equal to the

+twelve-month expected credit losses.

+Interest revenue shall be calculated

+applying the effective interest rate to the

+gross carrying amount of the transaction.

+- Stage 2 Normal risk under special surveillance: those transactions the credit risk of which has significantly increased since initial recognition, but without default.
 Impairment hedging shall be equal to the lifetime expected credit losses of the transaction.
-Interest revenue shall be calculated applying the effective interest rate to the gross carrying amount of the transaction. - Stage 3 Non-performing: credit-impaired transactions, i.e. there has been default.
+Interest revenue shall be calculated applying the effective interest

+rate to the gross carrying amount of the transaction.

+Stage 3 - Non-performing: credit-impaired transactions, i.e. there has been a default.
 Hedging shall be equal to the expected credit losses.
 Interest revenue shall be calculated by applying the effective interest rate at amortized cost (i.e. adjusted for an impairment allowance) of the financial instrument.

-The measurement of whether or not there has been any significant increase in credit risk must be based on reasonable and supportable information that is available free of charge or disproportionate effort, which shall indicate the credit risk increases since initial recognition and must reflect historical, actual and forward-looking information.
+The measurement of whether or not there has been any significant increase in credit risk must be based on reasonable and supportable information that is freely available and obtained without an unreasonable amount of effort, which shall indicate the credit risk increases since initial recognition and must reflect historical, actual and forward-looking information.

-The definitions established to measure the significant credit risk are in keeping with the following criteria:
+The definitions established to measure the significant credit risk are in line with the following criteria: